TSMC IC Layout Contest

 - Three workshops for contestants in Hsinchu, Taipei and Tainan

 - Preliminary contest

-- Advanced training workshop for final teams
+- Advanced training workshop for the finalists

-- Final contest and Award Ceremony
+- Final contest

 - Dr. Cliff Hou, Senior Vice President of Technology Development, TSMC